Plant evolution: Symbiosis and the origin of chloroplasts

 Chloroplasts have many similarities with cyanobacteria, including a circular chromosome, prokaryotic-type ribosomes, and similar proteins in the photosynthetic reaction center.
 The endosymbiotic theory suggests that photosynthetic bacteria were acquired (by endocytosis) by early eukaryotic cells to form the first plant cells.
 Therefore, chloroplasts may be photosynthetic bacteria that adapted to life inside plant cells.
 Like mitochondria, chloroplasts still possess their own DNA, separate from the nuclear DNA of their plant host cells and the genes in this chloroplast DNA resemble those in cyanobacteria.
 DNA in chloroplasts codes for redox proteins such as photosynthetic reaction centers.
 The CoRR hypothesis proposes that this Co-location is required for Redox Regulation.

 Evolution of plant transcriptional regulation

 Transcription factors and transcriptional regulatory networks play key roles in plant development and stress responses, as well as their evolution.
 During plant landing, many novel transcription factor families emerged and are preferentially wired into the networks of multicellular development, reproduction, and organ development, contributing to more complex morphogenesis of land plants.

+Flowers

+Charles Darwin in his 1878 book The Effects of Cross and Self-Fertilization in the Vegetable Kingdom at the beginning of chapter XII noted “The first and most important of the conclusions which may be drawn from the observations given in this volume, is that generally cross-fertilisation is beneficial and self-fertilisation often injurious, at least with the plants on which I experimented.”
+Flowers emerged in plant evolution as an adaptation for the promotion of cross-fertilisation (outcrossing), a process that allows the masking of deleterious mutations in the genome of progeny.
+The genetic masking effect of cross-fertilisation sexual reproduction is known as genetic complementation.
+This beneficial effect of cross-fertilisation on progeny is also recognized as hybrid vigor or heterosis.
+Once flowers became established as an evolutionary adaptation to promote cross-fertilization, subsequent switching to inbreeding ordinarily becomes disadvantageous, largely because it allows expression of the previously masked deleterious recessive mutations, i.e. inbreeding depression.